anetczuk/ros-self-balancer-playground/src/self-balancer/README.md

 ### Running tests

-To run tests execute *src/runtests.py*.
+To run tests execute *balancer-driver/src/runtests.py*.
 It can be run with code profiling and code coverage options.

-### rqt plugin
+### rqt plugin options:

-Running:
+To run *balancer* plugin for *rqt* execute one of following commands:
 - ```rqt -vvv --standalone rqt_balancer```
 - ```rosrun rqt_balancer rqt_balancer```
 - ```rqt```